-The term 'Cash Flow Statement (CFS)' is included in the Accounting edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Cash Flow Statement (CFS)' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Cash Flow Statement (CFS) proves to be one of three critical components in any corporation’s financial reports.
 The other two are income statements and balance sheets.
 From 1987, the SEC Securities Exchange Commission has mandated that such cash flow statements be included with all corporate financial reports.
 This statement details the quantities of cash and cash equivalents that come into and flow out of a firm.
 Such a CFS permits the stake holders and potential investors alike to comprehend the way corporations’ operations are functioning, how they are effectively spending the money, and from where their money originates in the first place.

 There are differences that separate these Cash Flow Statements from the balance sheets and income statements.
 The principal one is that CFSs do not cover the future anticipated outgoing and incoming cash amounts which have already been recorded under the credit sales category.
 It explains why the component cash is never identical to net income.
 Both balance sheets and income statements cover not only cash sales, but also sales that happen on credit.
 In the end, a firm’s cash flow is derived from three separate means of money coming in and leaving a corporation.
 These are cash from operations, cash from financing, and cash from investing.

 Cash from Operations comprise both the cash inflow and outflow which result from the mainstay operation of the business.
 This means that they show the quantity of cash that the firms’ services and products actually accrue to the business.
 Cash from operations would usually include changes to cash, depreciation, accounts receivable, accounts payable, and inventory.